LukePappa/Ourism/text.md

-The fulfillment derived simply from existing is called Ennea.
-One who devotes oneself to cultivating Ennea is an Ourite.
+The fulfillment derived from existence itself is called Ennea.